-In 2011, Children’s length of stay following spinal fusion surgery for idiopathic scoliosis was lower than any other pediatric facility in the country.*
+In 2012, Children’s length of stay following spinal fusion surgery for idiopathic scoliosis was one of the lowest rates at pediatric facilities in the country.*

 What does this data mean?

 When your child needs surgery, you want an experienced team to care for your child.
 Our high volume of spine fusion surgeries for idiopathic scoliosis means we can provide dedicated orthopaedic staff, facility space and technology to our patients and their families.
 Our patients have access to the latest minimally invasive techniques, treatments and research.

 This specialized care helps ensure better recoveries, meaning children are back to their active lives sooner.

 After surgery, families often ask when they get to take their child home--but also want to know that they are prepared for recovery at home.
 Our team lets families know what to expect before and after spine surgery, and teaches them how to care for their child after they leave the hospital.